flimflam-austin/hugo-cms-test/content/quick_reads/20200312-covid19-emergency-declarations/index.md

 colorpaletteclassname: '--dark-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
-      ## A closer look at the **“emergency powers”** invoked by state and local
+      ## A closer look at the**“emergency powers”** invoked by state and local
-      governments in response to COVID-19 as New York enacts a first-of-its-kind **“containment zone.”**
+      governments in response to COVID-19 as New York enacts a first-of-its-kind**“containment zone.”**
     _key: 2ef97a52dd23
   - order: 1
+    useCheckmark: false
     body: >-
       ## Why Declare A State Of Emergency?